En3Tho/PoshDotnetDumpAnalyzeViewer/README.md

 Currently implemented custom parsers:

 - [x] dumpheap <arguments>                       Displays info about the garbage-collected heap and collection statistics about objects.
+- [x] dumpmt <arguments>                         Displays information about a method table at the specified address.
+- [x] objsize <arguments>                        Lists the sizes of the all the objects found on managed threads.
 - [x] help <command>                             Display help for a command.
 - [x] setthread, threads <thread>                Displays threads or sets the current thread.
 - [x] clrthreads